EmilyCarroll-del/Predicting-Freezing-of-Gait-in-Parkinson-s-Disease-Using-ML/README.md

-# Michael J. Fox Foundation - Predicting Freezing of Gait in Parkinson's Disease
+# Michael J. Fox Foundation - Predicting Freezing of Gait in Parkinson's Disease Using Machine Learning
 This project uses various machine learning models to predict three triggers of freezing of gait - turn, walking, and start hesitation - in Parkinson's disease (PD) using the DeFOG and tDCSFOG datasets.
 Datasets -> https://www.kaggle.com/competitions/tlvmc-parkinsons-freezing-gait-prediction/data

 ### Introduction